jatolentino/Django-CRM/crm/README.md

     post_save.connect(post_user_created_signal, sender=User)
     ```
-    Test in `http://127.0.0.1:8000/admin/leads/user/`, select a user and then it his profile, click save
+    Test in `http://127.0.0.1:8000/admin/leads/user/`, select a user and then in his profile, click save
-    > For instance the above script depicts a process when a we push the save buttom of a user through the admin site, after clicking the save command, the **event post_user_created_signal** is triggered and shows the name of the user(isntance) in the terminal
+    > For instance the above script depicts a process when we push the save buttom of a user through the admin site, after clicking the save command, the **event post_user_created_signal** is triggered and shows the name of the user(instance) in the VS terminal

 - Configure the creation of a userprofile after the user was created, in leads/models.py